vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 See, setting these 2 types is easy.
 For full options, please see [Category Config](./config.md#blog-category-config) and [Type Config](./config.md#blog-type-config).

-## Using composition api in client side
+## Using Composition API in Client-side

-When generating each page, the plugin will set following infomation under `frontmatter.blog`:
+When generating each page, the plugin will set following information under `frontmatter.blog`:

 ```ts
 interface BlogFrontmatterOptions {